FADPNet: Frequency-Aware Dual-Path Network for Face Super-Resolution: Abstract

 \section{Abstract}

-Face super-resolution (FSR) under limited computational costs remains an open problem.
-Existing approaches typically treat all facial pixels equally, resulting in suboptimal allocation of computational resources and degraded FSR performance.
-CNN is relatively sensitive to high-frequency facial features, such as component contours and facial outlines.
-Meanwhile, Mamba excels at capturing low-frequency features like facial color and fine-grained texture, and does so with lower complexity than Transformers.
-Motivated by these observations, we propose FADPNet, a Frequency-Aware Dual-Path Network that decomposes facial features into low- and high-frequency components and processes them via dedicated branches.
-For low-frequency regions, we introduce a Mamba-based Low-Frequency Enhancement Block (LFEB), which combines state-space attention with squeeze-and-excitation operations to extract low-frequency global interactions and emphasize informative channels.
-For high-frequency regions, we design a CNN-based Deep Position-Aware Attention (DPA) module to enhance spatially-dependent structural details, complemented by a lightweight High-Frequency Refinement (HFR) module that further refines frequency-specific representations.
-Through the above designs, our method achieves an excellent balance between FSR quality and model efficiency, outperforming existing approaches.
+Face super-resolution (FSR) under limited computational budgets remains challenging.
+Existing methods often treat all facial pixels equally, leading to suboptimal resource allocation and degraded performance.
+CNNs are sensitive to high-frequency facial features such as contours and outlines, while Mamba excels at capturing low-frequency attributes like facial color and texture with lower complexity than Transformers.
+Motivated by this, we propose FADPNet, a Frequency-Aware Dual-Path Network that decomposes facial features into low- and high-frequency components for dedicated processing.
+The low-frequency branch employs a Mamba-based Low-Frequency Enhancement Block (LFEB) that integrates state-space attention with squeeze-and-excitation to restore global interactions and emphasize informative channels.
+The high-frequency branch uses a CNN-based Depthwise Position-aware Attention (DPA) module to refine structural details, followed by a lightweight High-Frequency Refinement (HFR) module for further frequency-specific refinement.
+These designs enable FADPNet to achieve a strong balance between FSR quality and efficiency, outperforming existing methods.
+Codes will be available at \url{https://github.com/IVIPLab/FADPNet}.